Monthly Meetings

 Virtual Meeting Link

-Our December 2025 Annual Meeting will be held on December 6 at 7:30PM EST.
+Our March 2026 Meeting will be held on March 7 at 7:30PM EST.

 BSRA Members and guests can access the meeting live via Zoom using the button below.
 Regular Members should also review full reports at this link before the meeting, as they will be voted on for approval.